Renault Arkana (2021-2024) Review

 You might have noticed that diesel engines are very much out of fashion and, as such, the Renault Arkana is available solely with a 1.3-litre mild-hybrid petrol motor or a 1.6-litre self-charging hybrid.
 The latter became the only engine option from mid-2023 with combined fuel economy of 60.1mpg.

-While it might be impressive in terms of fuel economy, the hybrid Renault Arkana is lacking both refinement and performance.
+While it might be impressive in terms of fuel economy, the hybrid Renault Arkana lacks both refinement and performance.
 With an unusual clutchless gearbox it seems to keep revs oddly high around town (unless you're gentle enough to keep it in EV mode), yet when you need to get up to speed out of town it refuses to kick down and takes it time to build up the pace.
 It's a fair way off the best hybrid alternatives, then.

 The lacklustre performance means the Renault Arkana R.S.
 Line or the esprit Alpine model that replaced it write cheques they can't cash, while the thumping, bouncy ride quality is a long way off the comfortable Citroen C4's.
-In terms of handling, the Renault Arkana feels solid and reassuring, although it's nowhere near as fun to drive as the Cupra Formentor thanks to rather stodgy steering, grabby brakes and pronounced body lean.
+In terms of handling, the Renault Arkana feels solid and reassuring, but it's nowhere near as fun to drive as the Cupra Formentor thanks to rather stodgy steering, grabby brakes and pronounced body lean.

 There were three trim levels to choose from initially, namely the Arkana Iconic, S Edition and R.S.
 Line.
 These changed to evolution, techno, and esprit Alpine in the middle of 2023.
 Standard equipment is pretty generous on all trim levels, which makes the pricier models difficult to justify.
 Even the entry-level Renault Arkana comes with a seven-inch media system (with Android Auto and Apple CarPlay), LED headlights and 17-inch alloy wheels.
 There's also a whole host of driver-assist features, including cruise control (with speed limiter), lane departure warning and lane-keep assist.